-Marine iguanas are the only lizards on Earth that spend time in the ocean.
+Marine iguanas are the only lizards on Earth that spends time in the ocean.
 They live only on the Galapagos Islands, and like many Galapagos species, they have adapted to an island lifestyle.
 Populations across the archipelago have been isolated from each other for so long that each island has its own subspecies.

 Marine iguanas are most noted for their ability to feed in shallow, marine waters.
 They are herbivores and eat marine algae growing along rocky shores and underwater.
 In the water, they swim with a snake-like motion and hold themselves against the bottom with their long claws in order to graze.
 Though they feed in the water, marine iguanas are predominately terrestrial.
 They are often observed warming themselves in the sun, and they nest along the shore.